Tax Extensions: Common Questions

 Do I Need to Give the IRS a Good Reason for Getting a Tax Extension?

 Absolutely not!
-The IRS automatically grants six-month income tax extensions to anyone who fills out the proper forms.
-You can do this for both personal tax extensions and business tax extensions.
+The IRS automatically grants income tax extensions to anyone who fills out the proper form and submits on time.
+You can get a six-month personal tax extension and/or a five- or six-month business tax extension.

 What's the Process for Filing a Tax Extension, and How Long Does It Take?

 With the FileLater system, it's incredibly easy to get a tax extension.
 All you have to do is fill-in some personal information, which is kept confidential and shared with no one except the IRS.
-FileLater will electronically submit (e-file) your IRS form (Form 4868 individuals or Form 7004 for businesses).
-Within a few days, you will receive notification that you've been approved for a tax extension, which means you now have until October to file your tax return.
-If, for any reason, your tax extension request is rejected, you will be told why and allowed to re-submit for free.
+FileLater will electronically submit (e-file) your IRS form (Tax Form 4868 for individuals or Tax Form 7004 for businesses).
+Within a few days, you will receive notification that you've been approved for a tax extension, which means you now have until September (for most businesses) or October (for individuals) to file your tax return.
+If, for any reason, your tax extension request is rejected, FileLater will help determine why and you'll be allowed to re-submit your extension for free.

-What Does It Mean That FileLater Is an "Authorized E-File Provider?"
+What Does It Mean That FileLater Is an "Authorized IRS e-file Provider?"

-This means that the IRS has approved FileLater to electronically submit tax forms (such as tax extension requests) on the taxpayer’s behalf.
+This means that the IRS has approved FileLater's system and authorizes us to electronically submit tax forms (such as tax extension requests) on the taxpayer’s behalf.
 The authorization process is strict and rigorous, so you can trust that your information is secure.
+You can find FileLater on the official list of Authorized IRS e-file Providers (listed as "BANKS.COM, INC.") on the IRS website.

 What Happens If My Tax Extension Gets Rejected?